lincbrain/linc-archive/doc/design/linc-annotation.md

 1. Custom development
     1. What would it look like to set up a contract for custom development that we may need on the WEBKNOSSOS backend or frontend?

-### CAVE
 ## Alternative annotation tools

-The following tools have been evaluated against the LINC use cases and requirements, and will not be implemented for the LINC project.
+The following tools have been evaluated against the LINC use cases and requirements, and will not be implemented for the LINC project based on the takeaways listed below.

 ### Neuroglancer